 NSAs shall present in the performance plans the numerical parameters of the incentive schemes underpinning the calculation of bonuses and penalties.
-In accordance with point 2 of Annex XIII, these numerical parameters are to be expressed as fixed percentages of the determined costs set for year n.
+In accordance with points 2.1(a), 2.1(b), 2.2(a) and 2.2(b) of Annex XIII of Implementing Regulation (EU) 2019/317, these numerical parameters are to be expressed as fixed percentages of the determined costs set for year n.

-In defining these fixed percentages, NSAs should ensure compliance with the following requirements deriving from Article 11(3):
+In defining these fixed percentages, NSAs should ensure compliance with the following requirements deriving from Article 11(3) of that Regulation:

-- the maximum level of potential bonuses shall not exceed the maximum level of potential penalties; - the level of potential bonuses may not exceed 2% of the determined costs of any given year;31 - a tolerance margin (or dead-band) is to be included as part of the incentive scheme this has to be defined as a 'symmetric range' applied around the pivot value applicable for each year.
+- the maximum level of potential bonuses shall not exceed the maximum level of potential penalties; - the level of potential bonuses may not exceed 2% of the determined costs of any given year;24 - a tolerance margin (or dead-band) is to be included as part of the incentive scheme this has to be defined as a 'symmetric range' applied around the pivot value applicable for each year.

-As stated in point 2 of Annex XIII, a 'smooth sliding scale' shall be set by the NSA for the purpose of calculating the annual bonus or penalty payment stemming from the incentive scheme.
+As stated in point 2 of Annex XIII of Implementing Regulation (EU) 2019/317, a 'smooth sliding scale' shall be set by the NSA for the purpose of calculating the annual bonus or penalty payment stemming from the incentive scheme.
 This scale will enable the calculation of bonuses or penalties depending on the actual performance of the ANSP versus the applicable pivot value, where the difference between the pivot value and the actual ATFM delay falls beyond the tolerance margin (or dead-band) referred to above.
 The scale will also determine the difference between the pivot value and the actual ATFM delay beyond which the maximum bonus or penalty applies.

-It is recommended that NSAs include graphs and/or tables in their performance plans for the purpose of illustrating the defined incentive scheme in terms of the formula and numerical parameters to be applied.
+It is advised that NSAs include graphs and/or tables in their performance plans for the purpose of illustrating the defined incentive scheme in terms of the formula and numerical parameters to be applied.

 The setting of numerical parameters used for calculating bonuses and penalties is subject to consultation with AU representatives and ANSPs.
-Information on the outcome of the relevant consultation should be included in Section 1.3 of the performance plan.
+Information on the outcome of the relevant consultation should be included in Section 1.3 of the updated Excel template for draft RP3 performance plans.